dyindude/labs/linux/201-lvm/README.md

 By the end of this lab, you should have an understanding of how disk management works when using `lvm`.
 The `Vagrantfile` provided with this lab stands up a single Ubuntu system with four blank 2GB disks.

+This lab assumes you have some familiarity with working with block devices in Linux software distributions, particularly creating filesystems, mounting them, etc.

 # Setup
 - If you haven't already, follow the instructions in https://github.com/dyindude/vagrant-lab to install VirtualBox and Vagrant
 - Download a copy of this repo, navigate to its folder and run `vagrant up`, followed by `vagrant ssh`